MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/includes/bicep-setup.md

 ms.date: 11/13/2024
 ---

-## Setup your Azure AI Hub and Agent project
+## Set up your Azure AI Hub and Agent project

 The following section will show you how to set up an [Azure AI hub and project](../../../ai-studio/quickstarts/get-started-playground.md) by:

 1. Creating an Azure AI Hub to set up your app environment and Azure resources

-1. Creating an Azure AI project under your Hub provisions an endpoint for your app to call, and sets up app services to access to resources in your tenant.
+1. Creating an Azure AI project under your Hub creates an endpoint for your app to call, and sets up app services to access to resources in your tenant.

 1. Connecting an Azure OpenAI resource or an Azure AI resource

 1. Install [the Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli-windows?tabs=azure-cli).
-If you have the CLI already installed, make sure it's updated to the latest version.
+If you have the CLI already installed, make sure it is updated to the latest version.

 1. Register providers.